Donkey Kong Country: Tropical Freeze: Gameplay

 Player one controls Donkey Kong, while the second player controls Diddy Kong, Dixie Kong or Cranky Kong in a standard level.

 The game continues on from the side-scrolling platform gameplay of the Donkey Kong Country series and sees Donkey Kong and his friends traveling through seven different islands in order to defeat the Snowmads.
 Controls are similar to the previous game, with the addition of being able to pluck items from the ground and pick up and throw stunned enemies, and various controllers can be used with customizable controls.
 Like the previous game, players primarily control Donkey Kong who is assisted by a companion, who either provide additional abilities to Donkey Kong, or can be controlled individually by a second player.
 Along with Diddy Kong, who returns with his barrel jet pack for crossing large gaps, two additional characters are added: Dixie Kong and Cranky Kong.
-Dixie has the ability to spin her ponytail into a propeller and slowly descend through the air, with an initial boost in height at the start, allowing her and Donkey Kong to fly up out-of-reach platforms or items.
+Dixie has the ability to spin her ponytail into a propeller and slowly descend through the air, with an initial boost in height at the start, allowing her and Donkey Kong to fly up to out-of-reach platforms or items.
 Cranky can use his walking stick to bounce on dangerous surfaces such as spiky thorns and reach higher areas and defeat certain enemies the other Kongs cannot.
 Filling up a 'Kong-POW' meter allows Donkey Kong and his partner to perform a special move which defeats all on-screen enemies and converts them into items depending on the partner.

 The Super Guide from the previous game is absent and is replaced by an expanded shop, run by Funky Kong, offering various support items such as temporary invincibility.
 Like the previous game, each level contains various Kong letters and puzzle pieces, some of which require specific partners to reach, which unlock various bonuses and hidden levels.
 The Time Attack mode also returns, now featuring online leaderboards, allowing players to view video replays of the top ranked players.

 The Nintendo Switch version of the game features Funky Kong as a new playable character.
 In the optional easier new Funky Mode, Funky Kong is playable with no possible companions, along with an option to switch between him and Donkey Kong.
 Unlike Donkey Kong in the game's normal mode, Funky Kong comes with five hit points instead of two, while he is also able to double-jump, hover in mid-air, stand on spikes and breathe underwater for an unlimited time.
 When Donkey Kong is played, he can gain a companion and each Kong has three hit points.